Board of Directors The team leading the vision

 Bill joined the TransForm Board as the Class A director for Hôtel-Dieu Grace Healthcare in December 2021 and has been appointed to the Governance and Nominating Committee.

-Bill is currently President and CEO of Hôtel-Dieu Grace Healthcare, and previously held the position of Vice President of People, Mission, Communications & Corporate Affairs.
+Bill is President and CEO of Hôtel-Dieu Grace Healthcare, and previously held the position of Vice President of People, Mission, Communications & Corporate Affairs.
 Prior to joining HDGH, Bill worked in the Criminal Justice & Social Services Sector having spent several years with the Ministry of Correctional Services and for over 14 years was the Executive Director of New Beginnings (a Centre for Children & Youth Services).
 In 2011 Bill was appointed as President & Executive Director of the Hôtel-Dieu Grace Hospital Foundation.
 First elected to Windsor City Council in 1994, Bill served a total of 6 terms (21 years) deciding not to see re-election in 2018.

 Bill has Bachelor of Arts Degrees in both Sociology and Criminology from the University of Windsor.
 Bill received the designation of a Certified Dispute Resolution Mediator through a joint University of Windsor and York University program, and then earned his Masters Certificate in Public Management from The Schulich School of Business at York University.
 Bill also completed the University of Toronto Rotman School of Management Advanced Health Leadership Program.

 Bill has been an active and avid volunteer in our community since 1986 with numerous community based agencies and non-profit organizations and he has twice participated in Christian sponsored International Missionary trips.
 In 2004 he was appointed to the Ontario Civilian Commission on Police Services where he served for four years.